ing-bank/prometheus-scenarios/monitoring-demo-api/README.md

 ### Api Request Duration Seconds
 This is a summary that represents the total time in seconds that it takes to the api to fulfill a request.

-## Development
-set the GOPRIVATE=github.com/jberny

-build with the build.sh script or usign the docker file.